pretix/pretix-docs/docs/topics/payment/index.md

 The "deadlines" tab lets you set payment terms measured in either days or minutes.
 By default, the payment term for your customers is set to 14 days.
 This page also lets you make optional adjustments such as a last day of payment, an additional expiration delay beyond the time communicated to your customer, and the option to only end payment terms on weekdays.

-These settings apply on the event level, i.e. equally to all payment providers.
+These settings apply on the event level, i.e. equally to all payment providers. pretix does not support setting different deadlines for different payment providers because this could potentially make ordering and paying very confusing and frustrating for your customers.

+Consider, for example, if pretix allowed different deadlines and a customer first places their order with one payment method, but then switched to a different one with a shorter deadline.
+The customer's order would be rendered invalid and they would have to place a new one for reasons that are not clearly evident to them.

+Alternatively, if each payment method's deadline was added on top of the old one, switching back and forth between payment methods would allow a customer to extend the deadline indefinitely.
+It is for these reasons that pretix only lets you set unified payment deadlines that apply to all payment methods equally.

 ## Troubleshooting